 Permit/application process: No permits are needed, but advanced booking and ceremony permission with the charter company is required.

-Yes, many venues (beaches, state parks, etc) require permits.
-This is something that I help walk my couples through when they’re planning their elopement.
+It depends on the elopement location.
+Many venues (beaches, state parks, etc) require permits through the Florida State Parks whereas communities may require a photography permit through their HOA.
+Permits is something that I help walk my couples through when they’re planning their 30A elopement!

 Q: Can we include our dog?